Gravity-I-Pull-You-Down/MPRloggerBeta/SessionRecord/README.md

-One idea for session recording is to record current time every unit time (maybe 10 seconds).
-This would also give us approximate time of what user was doing at a particular time.
+In this implementation of session recording, current time is also being logged with every key stroke.
+This would also give us an idea of what user was doing at a particular time.

-Another idea is to use constuctor destructor, but this would only record end points of session, and I need to figure out how to close application such that destructor is called at the end.
+(Another idea is to use constuctor destructor, but this would only record end points of session, and I need to figure out how to close application such that destructor is called at the end.)